basboot/decode_drawings/README.md

    ```bash
    python train_nn.py
    ```
-3. **Make predictions**: Use the trained model to predict drawings:
+3. **Make predictions**: Use the trained model to predict drawings.
+This creates a plot + point data of the result:

    ```bash
    python predict_nn.py